Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Introduction

 \section{Introduction}

-Soon after the general relativity (GR) was proposed, it precisely explained the precession of Mercury's orbit~\cite{Einstein:1915bz} and successfully predicted phenomena like gravitational redshift, light deflection, and gravitational waves~\cite{Einstein:1937qu,Peters:1964zz,Bondi:1962px}.
-Research on light deflection later developed into studies of black hole (BH) shadows and optical appearances~\cite{Luminet:1979nyg,Holz:2002uf,Virbhadra:1999nm,Gralla:2019xty,Peng:2020wun,Hou:2021okc,Hou:2022eev,Yang:2022btw,Zhang:2024lsf,Chen:2025ifv,Chen:2025wut}.
-In 2015, gravitational waves--one of the key predictions of GR--were directly detected, providing strong evidence for the theory~\cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq}.
-Subsequently, in 2019, the Event Horizon Telescope (EHT) released the first image of the supermassive BH M87*, offering further direct confirmation of GR~\cite{EventHorizonTelescope:2019dse}.
+Shortly after its introduction, general relativity (GR) precisely explained the precession of Mercury's orbit~\cite{Einstein:1915bz} and successfully predicted gravitational redshift, light deflection, and gravitational waves~\cite{Einstein:1937qu,Peters:1964zz,Bondi:1962px}.
+These early achievements firmly established GR as a foundational theory of gravity, validating its ability to explain diverse astrophysical and cosmological observations.
+Subsequent research on light deflection expanded into studies of black hole (BH) shadows and optical appearances~\cite{Luminet:1979nyg,Holz:2002uf,Virbhadra:1999nm,Gralla:2019xty,Peng:2020wun,Hou:2021okc,Li:2021ypw,Hou:2022eev,Yang:2022btw,Zhang:2023okw,Zhang:2024lsf,He:2024amh,Chen:2025ifv,Chen:2025wut}.
+In 2015, gravitational waves--one of the key predictions of GR--were directly detected, providing compelling empirical evidence for the theory~\cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq}.
+Then, in 2019, the Event Horizon Telescope (EHT) released the first image of the supermassive BH M87*, offering further direct confirmation of GR's validity in extreme gravitational fields~\cite{EventHorizonTelescope:2019dse}.
+This breakthrough significantly enhances the ability to probe BH environments and their intrinsic characteristics.

-Although GR has been very successful at macroscopic scales, it also faces many problems, with one well-known issue being the singularity problem~\cite{Penrose:1964wq,Hawking:1970zqf}.
-Singularities cause physical quantities to diverge and create incomplete geodesics in spacetime, breaking causality~\cite{Cassidy:1997kv}.
-To resolve singularities, physicists began modifying GR and introducing quantum mechanics into gravitational theories, and suggested some candidate theories of quantum gravity~\cite{DeWitt:1967yk,Reuter:1996cp}.